roaugusto/feefo-tech-assessment/backend-normalize-api/README.md

 The runSonar task is set up to upload code analysis results to your SonarQube server, enabling continuous code quality monitoring.

-#### Note:
+### Note:
+- A new SonarQube token is generated each time docker-compose is executed.
-Remember to stop the respective containers if they are running locally to avoid conflicts.
+- Remember to stop the respective containers if they are running locally to avoid conflicts.

 ### Tools and Services